 Private use of employer-provided vans

-If you supply your employee with an employer-provided van for private use this is a benefit in kind.
+If you supply your employee with an employer-provided van for private use, this is a Benefit in Kind (BIK).
 Your employee must pay Pay As You Earn (PAYE), Pay Related Social Insurance (PRSI) and Universal Social Charge (USC) on this benefit.

 This is calculated by using the cash equivalent of the employer-provided van.

 For the purposes of this section of the website, an ‘employer-provided van’ refers to all vans provided to employees from their employer.

 A van is a vehicle which: